marcopiraccini/sd-swim/README.md

           "port": 5678         // A_PORT
         },
         "members": { (...)  }
     }
 ```
-A receives the *UpdateJoin* and save his own IP and init the member list.
+A receives the *JoinAck* and saves his own IP and init the member list.
 A will receive multiple updates (at maximum one for each *Join* sent).
 The first valid response is used by A to set his own IP and the (full) initial member list.
 (sending the full member list from another node is the quicker way to start gossiping with other nodes).
-Subsequent *UpdateJoin* received are ignored, since the initial member list is
+Subsequent *JoinAck* received are silently ignored, since the initial member list is
 already set and the node knows is IP.

 # Failure Detection